 No person directly involved in the assessment in question or connected in any way with the allegation or the student will serve as a member when the Panel considers a case.
-The Academic Registrar will appoint a secretary to the Panel and will not personally service it.
+The Academic Registrar will appoint a secretary to the Panel.
 All relevant documentation will be placed before the Panel.